jundalisay/superbnetlify/content/en/research/hegel/spirit/part-a/section-2l.md

 They are indifferent the one to the other.
 Space is thought of as able to be without. time, time without space, and distance at least without velocity – just as their magnitudes are indifferent the one to the other, since they are not related like positive and negative, and consequently do not refer to one another by their very nature.
 The necessity of partition into distinct factors, then, we certainly do have here; but not the necessity of the parts as such for one another.

 On that account, however, that first necessity too is itself a merely delusory false necessity.

-For motion is not itself thought of as something simple or as bare essence, but as, from the first, divided into elements; time and space are in themselves its independent parts or its real elements: in other words, distance and velocity are modes of being, or ways of thinking, each of which can very well be without the other; and motion is consequently no more than their superficial relation, not their true nature.
+For motion is not itself thought of as something simple or as bare essence, but as, from the first, divided into elements; time and space are in themselves its independent parts or its real elements: in other words, distance and velocity are modes of being, or ways of thinking, each of which can very well be without the other.

+Motion is consequently no more than their superficial relation, not their true nature.
 If it is represented as simple essence or as force, motion is no doubt gravity; but this does not contain these distinctions at all.

 {{< s v="154" >}} The distinction is, then, in both cases no distinction of an inherent or essential kind.
 Either the universal, force, is indifferent to the division into parts, which is found in the law, or else the distinctions, the parts of the law, are indifferent to one another.